fusioncharts/dev_centre_docs/getting-started/java/configure-your-chart-using-java.md

 ---
-permalink: using-with-javascript-libraries/vuejs/configuring-advanced-features-using-vuejs.html
+permalink: getting-started/java/configure-your-chart-using-java.html
-title: Configuring Advanced Features Using VueJS | FusionCharts
+title: Configuring your Chart | FusionCharts
-description: This article focuses on how you can use the Vue-FusionCharts component to add annotations, change chart type at runtime, update chart data and attributes dynamically.
+description: This article focuses on different type of configurations possible using FusionCharts JSP wrapper.
-heading: Configuring Advanced Features Using VueJS
+heading: Configuring your Chart
 chartPresent: true
 ---